elotroalex/tcd12/travel.md

 We are providing hotel accommodations for **presenters** at the [Sheraton Boston Hotel](https://www.marriott.com/en-us/hotels/bosbo-sheraton-boston-hotel/overview/?scid=f2ae0541-1279-4f24-b197-a979c79310b0), 15-20 minutes walking distance from the Snell Library.

+If you wish to attend TCD XII in Boston, you may reserve a room by calling Marriott Reservations at 1-800-325-3535 or 617-236-2000 by November 20, 2025, to confirm your sleeping arrangements.
+Use the [registration website](https://book.passkey.com/go/CaribbeanDigitalScholarship) to access a discounted rate.
+Each guest will be responsible for all room, tax, and incidental charges and will be asked to provide a credit card when making the reservation.

 ## By Airplane

 Northeastern University is a 30-40 minute transit or taxi ride from [Boston Logan International Airport](https://www.massport.com/logan-airport).